navicore/navipod/docs/ARCHITECTURE.md

 - **`Ingress`** — ingress rule with TLS host list.
 - **`ResourceEvent`** — a K8s `Event` flattened for table display.

-The **navigation invariant** is the tree `ReplicaSet → Pod → Container → Logs` with `ReplicaSet → Ingress → Cert` as a side branch.
+The **navigation invariant** is a Workloads landing (ReplicaSet, DaemonSet, StatefulSet, Job, CronJob, plus a synthesized `Unowned` row for static/nodeless pods) → Pod → Container → Logs, with `ReplicaSet → Ingress → Cert` as a side branch.
+CronJob selection resolves to the latest active child Job via `owner_references` before routing.
 The cache key shape and `DataRequest` variants mirror this tree.

 ## Crosscutting Concepts